devanbenz/static-site-gen/themes/boring/content/blog/global_hashtable.md

 ```

 Where we use a hash table to store the key we are looking up `Planet Express`.
 We can easily look up the current
 value from our key `Planet Express` in O(1) time.
-After looking up the current value we can adjust it with a new value
+After looking up the current value we can adjust it with a new value,
 and after we continue to iterator and perform that same operation over and over again we get the final total sum.

 Hash aggregation is pretty standard and found in most introductory algorithms courses.

 Now imagine instead of a single hash table you have multiple partitioned from the same larger data set.
-Pulling `Figure 2` from the Apache Datafusion blog post on parallel group aggregation we see the following overview for a common approach to
+Pulling `Figure 2` from the Apache DataFusion blog post on parallel group aggregation we see the following overview for a common approach to
 partitioning data during hash aggregations.

 ```